A search engine is a tool that people use to find and discover information on the internet.

 - Wolfram Alpha is a more technical tool used by scientists and mathematicians.
 It has been developed to answer questions related to these topics.

 Only about 50% of search engine users ever go further than the 1st page of results.
-It’s vital that your website features on Page 1 if you’re to get the visits to your site that your business needs.
+As a consequence, it’s vital that your website features on Page 1 if you’re to maximise the number of visits to your site and generate the sales/enquiries/opportunities that your business needs.

 There’s a lot of things that you can do to influence this – this is called SEO (Search Engine Optimisation) and that’s one of the services that I provide.
 Find out more by getting in touch for a free chat about your business, your website and your search results.